houtoms/tensorflow/nvidia-examples/cnn/README.md

-# Convolutional Neural Network training script
+# Convolutional neural network training script

 This script implements a number of popular CNN models and demonstrates efficient training on multi-GPU systems.
 It can be used for benchmarking,